How and Why to use Cover Crops in your Garden

 When is the best time to plant cover crops in your garden?

-The best time to plant cover crops depends on the type of crop you are planting and your climate.
-However, in general, it is best to plant cover crops in the spring or fall, when the weather is cool and there is ample rainfall.
-Cover crops can be classified as either summer cover crops or winter cover crops.
+The best time to plant cover crops depends on the crop type and your climate.
+However, it is generally best to plant cover crops in the spring or fall when the weather is cool and there is ample rainfall.
+Cover crops can be classified as either summer or winter crops.

 Summer cover crops are usually planted in late spring or early summer, after the last frost date.
-These crops are grown to quickly nourish the soil in time for summer plantings, so you’ll choose quick-growing cover crops and till them over in as little as 4-weeks.
+These crops are grown to nourish the soil quickly in time for summer plantings, so you’ll choose quick-growing cover crops and till them over in as little as four weeks.

-Winter cover crops are usually planted in late summer or early fall, giving the plant enough time to establish itself before the date of first frost (at least 4 weeks is good practice).
+Winter cover crops are usually planted in late summer or early fall, giving the plant enough time to establish itself before the first frost (at least four weeks is good practice).
 These crops will stay in place over the winter and nourish your soil while deterring weeds from taking over before you come back to plant in the spring.

 Once you’ve selected a cover crop, you’ll need to decide how much seed you need.
 A general rule of thumb is to use about ½ pound of seed per 100 square feet.
-You can typically buy cover crop in 5lb, 20lb, or 40lb quantities, or potentially in bulk at a local garden center.
+You can buy cover crops in 5lb, 20lb, or 40lb quantities or in bulk at a local garden center.

-If you are planting a cover crop in an area that has already been tilled or cleared, you can simply broadcast the seed by hand and then rake it into the soil.
-If the area is not cleared, it is best to turn the existing plants into the soil to create a plantable surface, but you do not need to deeply till in order to plant your cover crop.
+If you are planting a cover crop in an area that has already been tilled or cleared, you can broadcast the seed by hand and then rake it into the soil.
+If the area is not cleared, it is best to turn the existing plants into the soil to create a plantable surface, but you do not need to dig deep till to plant your cover crop.

 Once the cover crop is planted, you’ll need to water it well so that the seed can germinate.
 After that, you can sit back and let nature do its thing!